 Many parents worry about their young child’s eating habits.
 Some children don't want to eat certain foods.
 Some want to eat only certain foods.
 But being a picky eater rarely causes health problems.
 That's because most young children's food preferences don’t last long enough to harm their growth.

 Very young children don't get actual eating disorders Overview of Eating Disorders Eating disorders involve a disturbance of eating or of behavior related to eating, typically including Changes in what or how much people eat Measures people take to prevent food from being... read more , such as anorexia Anorexia Nervosa Anorexia is an eating disorder.
-If you have anorexia, you're obsessed with becoming thinner even if you're already underweight.
-This obsession makes you do one of two things: Eat very little... read more and bulimia Bulimia Nervosa Bulimia is an eating disorder in which you: Eat lots of food at one time (binge) Then do things to make up for overeating (purge) To make up for overeating, most people make themselves throw... read more .
+People with anorexia limit their food intake even though they continue to lose weight.
+They are preoccupied with thoughts of food and may deny that they have... read more and bulimia Bulimia Nervosa Bulimia is an eating disorder in which you: Eat lots of food at one time (binge) Then do things to make up for overeating (purge) To make up for overeating, most people make themselves throw... read more .
 Those problems usually don’t start until middle or high school.

 Eating problems in young children usually involve:

 Most of the time, young children don't eat at meals because:

 They're eating snacks and junk food instead of their meals

 Babies grow very fast, so they need to eat a lot.
 But growth slows down around 1 year of age.
 Around that time, children eat less because they need less.
 Parents who aren't aware of this may push their child to eat.
 They may worry too much about what their child is eating.
 Usually, your child is fine.